dtam43/pick_pro/README.md

 <img src="pick_pro/assets/images/demo/metronome_page.gif" height="400" alt="metronome"/>

-*Users can customize the BPM by either using the text field or by sliding the weight on the wand.*
+*Users can customize the BPM by either using the text field or sliding the weight on the wand.*

 > Chords Reference